First, we would like to define what constitutes an emergency vs. a routine problem?

 A loose bracket is not an urgent emergency but it does need attention.
 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it for comfort or to prevent it from sliding if needed.
 If the bracket or band can be removed easily, place it in an envelope and call the office during regular business hours to set up an appointment to replace it.
 If you bring the brace to your appointment, we may be able to clean it and reinstall it but don’t panic if you misplace or forget it.

 In case of a lost appliance, treatment will obviously not move forward without an expander and teeth may shift without a retainer.
 We would like to see you as soon as possible during regular hours to make arrangements to remake the lost appliance for you before negative changes occur.

 Using a pair of tweezers or even your fingers, you can try to put your wire back into place.
 If you cannot put the wire into a comfortable position, and covering the end with wax doesn’t help, call the office and one of our friendly staff or doctors will advise you how to handle the loose wire or schedule a time for you to come in for us to repair it as needed.

-Lastly, we understand that accidents happen and orthodontic “emergencies” can occur throughout treatment.
-However, for the most part, breakage of wires and braces is related to poor food choices or inappropriate use of the teeth (chewing pens, nails, or mouthguards, for example).
+We understand that accidents happen.
+However, for the most part, breakage of wires and braces is related to poor food choices or inappropriate use of the teeth (chewing pens, fingernails, or mouth-guards, for example).
 Therefore, if orthodontic emergencies occur on a regular basis, we reserve the right to charge a fee for “emergency” repairs.

 Rinse the mouth vigorously with warm water to clean out debris.
 Use dental floss to remove any food that might be trapped between teeth.
 If swelling is present, place cold compresses on the outside of the cheek.
 (Do not use heat or place aspirin on the aching tooth or gum tissues.)
 Contact our office as soon as possible.